This guidance is to help clubs to restart meets while adhering to the government regulations.

 Click here for an update for clubs from the Association of British Climbing Walls

-Some bunkhouses and hostels have reopened with limited capacity and limited facilities.
+Many bunkhouses and hostels, when open, only have limited capacity and limited facilities.
 The situation varies so it is always best to investigate before committing to a specific location.

-Many campsites have reopened across England and Wales.
-Like bunkhouses and hostels there are limitations to the facilities that are available.
+Many campsites, when open, have limitations to the facilities that are available.
 Some campsites have introduced limits on groups, and some don't allow them at all, and most campsites require pre-booking.
 It is best to check with the campsite before committing to a specific location.

 If you have further questions please check out this FAQ page, but if the answer isn't there please email Jane Thompson, Clubs & Volunteers Officer at jane@ thebmc.co.uk